Meet our Team

 Nora's experience living and studying in Granada, Spain created in her a belief in the power of international travel, and the importance of experiential education.

-Nora joins Winterline as a recent graduate of the Honors College at the College of Charleston where she studied Spanish and Linguistics.
+Nora is a graduate of the Honors College at the College of Charleston where she studied Spanish and Linguistics.
 During college, she lived and studied in Granada, Spain for five months.
 The experience was the highlight of her college career and created in her a belief in the power of international travel and the importance of experiential education.

 After her semester abroad, Nora worked and volunteered in the Center for International Education on campus.